There is an almost unbelievable amount of diversity in the United States, making it the perfect place for a long-distance road trip!

-The largest of the states, Alaska has a grandeur all its own.
+The largest state, Alaska has a grandeur all its own.
 It’s far more than just an icy landscape of glaciers and mountain peaks, with rain forests, alpine meadows, braided rivers, and so much more.
 While known as a summer cruise destination, it’s better explored via highway, ferry, and small boat where you become part of the vastness of this northern land.

 - Touring the Great Land (late summer 2008)

 Arizona is a wonderful respite from a Minnesota winter and, with a number of family and friends there, I travel there regularly.
 Usually I spend my time around Phoenix and the Valley of the Sun, but I also get to Sedona and Tucson on occasion.

 In addition, back in 2006 we did a driving trip that took us to northern Arizona and the north rim of the Grand Canyon.
 I still haven’t been to the south rim yet. . .

 My dream California trip?
 Follow spring up from the deserts, over to the coast, through the mountains, and back to the coastal forests of the north. . . pretty much the whole state.

 Eastern Massachusetts, where I’ve spent most of my time in the state, is classic coastal New England offering rocky shorelines and colorful fishing villages, the sandy beaches of Cape Cod, cosmopolitan Boston, and plenty of reminders of the Revolutionary War.